-- The impairment of the financial instrument is taking into account the riskiness of cash flows and individual collateralization. - The individual cash-flow estimation also has to be forward looking, which has to contain the information about the macroeconomic environment and the future of the financial instruments. - If there is a significant change in the credit risk of a financial asset, the impairment calculation must be reviewed taking into account the new information and risks. - According to the current regulation, individually significant amounts are receivables with a total aggregate exposure at client/client group level of more than EUR 0.4 million, or EUR 1 million for clients with standard products only.
+- The impairment of the financial instrument is taking into account the riskiness of cash flows and individual collateralization. - The individual cash-flow estimation also has to be forward looking, which has to contain the information about the macroeconomic environment and the future of the financial instruments. - If there is a significant change in the credit risk of a financial asset, the impairment calculation must be reviewed taking into account the new information and risks.

-However, following the inclusion of Merkantil Bank's impairment calculation in the KSZK, the above rule is modified as follows: individually significant amount is the outstanding amount whose aggregate aggregate exposure at client/customer group level exceeds HUF 100 million, and HUF 250 million for a client with a standard product only.
+Individually significant amount is the outstanding amount whose aggregate exposure at client/customer group level exceeds HUF 100 million, and HUF 250 million for a client with a standard product only.
 In the case of receivables not denominated in HUF, individually significant receivables are determined on the basis of the amount forwarded at the end-month central rate of the MNB.